Stuart Couch

 Stuart Couch (born April 20, 1965) is an American lawyer, veteran, and immigration judge.
+Couch took a conscience driven decision to refuse to prosecute an accused man because he had been tortured by Americans to obtain evidence against him.
+He was played by Benedict Cumberbatch in a resulting film.

 Early life and education

 Couch graduated from Duke University on a Navy ROTC scholarship in 1987 and was commissioned into the United States Marine Corps as a Second Lieutenant.
 He was qualified as a naval aviator in November 1989 and flew KC-130 transport aircraft until he attended law school beginning in 1993.
 He graduated from the Campbell University School of Law with a J.D. in 1996 and was certified as a U.S. Marine Corps judge advocate officer.
 In 2008 he graduated with a Master of Laws in litigation and dispute resolution from George Washington University.

 Career as military prosecutor

 Cavalese cable car massacre

 Couch was one of three prosecutors of U.S. Marine Corps pilots in three trials involving the collision of a military jet with a ski gondola system in Cavalese, Italy that caused the deaths of twenty European tourists.
 Couch successfully prosecuted Marine Captains Richard J. Ashby and Joseph Schweitze for obstruction of justice in 1999 related to the destruction of video recordings of the incident.
 "He needs to pay the price for his criminal conduct.
 Capt.
 Ashby needs to feel the sting for what he has done.
 He doesn't deserve to wear a uniform" Couch said to jurors at the trial.